AlvaroS3rrano/Evacuation_Simulation/README.md

 # Evac-Sim - Evacuation Simulation Framework

-Simulation framework for pedestrian evacuation scenarios based on **JuPedSim**, designed to support research on evacuation dynamics, risk propagation, and intelligent routing strategies.
+**Evac-Sim** is a research-oriented framework for simulating pedestrian evacuation scenarios with **JuPedSim**.
+It is designed to support experimentation on evacuation dynamics, risk propagation, situational awareness, and routing strategies in complex environments.

-The framework enables the simulation of complex evacuation scenarios, analysis of agent behavior under different levels of environmental awareness, and systematic comparison of routing strategies.

-This project is developed in the context of academic research on evacuation dynamics and intelligent environments.
+The project combines agent-based simulation, configurable scenario definitions, trajectory generation, risk modeling, and post-run analysis artifacts in a reproducible workflow.

 ------------------------------------------------------------------------

 ## 📌 Project Overview

-The goal of this project is to simulate evacuation processes in complex environments, analyzing different routing strategies and levels of environmental awareness.
+The main goal of this project is to study how different evacuation conditions affect agent behavior and evacuation outcomes.

-The framework allows:
+In particular, the framework focuses on:

--   Agent-based pedestrian simulation using **JuPedSim**
+- agent-based pedestrian evacuation simulation using **JuPedSim**
--   Definition of custom environments and walkable areas
+- custom environments and walkable area definitions
--   Risk computation per agent and per frame
--   Visualization of trajectories and risk evolution
+- dynamic risk computation during the evacuation process
+- comparison of routing strategies under different conditions
+- analysis of how environmental awareness influences decision-making
--   Storage and analysis of simulation results
+- storage of simulation outputs for later inspection and visualization

-A key aspect of the framework is the modeling of different levels of agent environmental awareness, distinguishing between **high-awareness** and **low-awareness** agents, as well as comparing multiple routing strategies.
+A central research aspect of the framework is the distinction between agents with different levels of environmental awareness, and the comparison between efficient routing and centrality-based routing strategies.

 ------------------------------------------------------------------------